 Battery Life

-Battery life is outstanding, lasting through long rides with ease.
+Battery life is impressive, lasting long enough to support extended rides without worry.

 Buying Guide for the Best Garmin Cycle Computers